MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/physical_erosion.md

 ```

 ## Result example
-The resultant figures of chemical dissolution is presented below:
+The resultant figure of physical erosion is presented below:
 ![Physical erosion example barrel plot](../fig/physical_barrel_location_25.png)

-We can clearly see the sediments were removed as the thickness of sediments decrease at each regression cycle.
+We can clearly see the sediments were removed as their thickness decreases with each regression cycle.